15 Filthy Facts About John Waters

 Waters has such an affinity for the winter holiday season that one of the chapters in his 1986 book Crackpot is titled “Why I Love Christmas.”
 His bizarre musings on the holiday’s high—and low—points eventually inspired an annual traveling stand-up comedy show, “A John Waters Christmas.”

 In 2012, John Waters hitchhiked from Baltimore to San Francisco.
-Last year, he published a memoir about the experience called Carsick.
+In 2014, he published a memoir about the experience called Carsick.

-Earlier this year, Waters was awarded an honorary doctorate from the Rhode Island School of Design.
+In 2015, Waters was awarded an honorary doctorate from the Rhode Island School of Design.
 He also delivered the class of 2015’s commencement address, telling students, “It's time to get busy.
 It's your turn to cause trouble, but this time in the real world, and this time from the inside."
-The speech went viral, and in the spring of 2017 it will be published as an illustrated book called Make Trouble.
+The speech went viral, and in 2017 it was published as an illustrated book called Make Trouble.